 - When it comes to gold as an investment, you can consider it to be your part of the investment, you should not invest your whole money in gold.

-- Gold should be an alternative to emergency funds, while your emergency funds exhausted in some emergency situation, you can pledge your gold and convert into money and use it for your emergency.
+- Gold should be an alternative to emergency funds, while your emergency funds exhausted in some emergency situations, you can pledge your gold and convert into money and use it for your emergency.

-- In this whole understanding, on Gold as Investment, we were figuring out the graphical, XIRR calculation to make you all understand gold is not a good product to invest in a long run, which yields less for 7-9 years period, only when considering 10 years period Gold gives 8% returns.
+- In this whole understanding, of Gold as an Investment, we were figuring out the graphical, XIRR calculation to make you all understand gold is not a good product to invest in in the long run, which yields less for a 7-9 years period, only when considering 10 years period Gold gives 8% returns.

 - In Investment, it is not about the money you invest.
 It’s all about how long you invest, hold, and what percentage is the return.